Featured

 Nytimes

 The New York Times has struck a groundbreaking multiyear licensing agreement with Amazon, marking the newspaper’s first commercial deal allowing a tech giant to use its editorial content for artificial intelligence training and platforms.
-The agreement represents a significant shift in the media industry’s approach to AI partnerships, coming after The Times previously sued OpenAI […]
+The agreement represents a significant shift in the media industry’s approach to AI partnerships, coming after The Times previously sued OpenAI and […]

 How The New York Times Just Changed the AI Content Game Forever Read More »